naerhy/snow-crash/level00/resources/README.md

 cdiiddwpgswtgt
 ```

-But using the content of these files as the flag doesn't work.
-What if the string was encoded?
+Unfortunately the content of these files is not the current flag.
+The string might be encoded.
-We use the [dCode](https://www.dcode.fr) website (a tool suggested in the intra video for this project) in order to potentially find the encryption's technique which has used to generate this token.
+We use the **dCode** website (a tool suggested in the intra video for this project) in order to potentially find the encryption's technique which has used to generate this token.
-After testing the string against the most popular ones, we get a decent match using the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
+We test the string against the most popular ones and we get a decent match using the **Caesar cipher**.

 ![dCode results](dCode_results.png)